beakerbrowser/beakerbrowser.com/_docs/technology.md

 **Phase 3: Data exchange**

 So now Beaker has found data sources and connected to them.
-This is where the file transfer protocol <a href="https://www.npmjs.com/package/hyperdrive">Hyperdrive</a> comes in.
+This is where Hyperdrive comes in.
 The short version of how Hyperdrive works is: It breaks file contents up in to pieces, hashes each piece and then constructs a <a href="https://en.wikipedia.org/wiki/Merkle_tree">Merkle tree</a> out of all of the pieces.

 Here's the long version: